farapart/II-GOOT/README.md

 ## II-GOOT

-This is the Pytorch implementation of “Intra- and Inter-Group Optimal Transport for User-Oriented Fairness in Recommender Systems”, which has published in AAAI 2024.
+This is the Pytorch implementation of “Intra- and Inter-Group Optimal Transport for User-Oriented Fairness in Recommender Systems”, which has been published in AAAI 2024.

 ## Environment Requirement